The Hardcore Holidayoff

 Proud of herself, the barista steps back to her counter the moment a minion dressed up as a Blood-Night chest comes in from the ski slopes.

-“So, how’d it go?”
-Barista Minion asks, taking off her costume.
+“So, how’d it go?” the real Barista Minion asks, taking off her hefty costume to return to her post.

 Barista Minion looks her over as she puts her apron on.
 “Uh, you okay?”